 After the completion of the above-mentioned steps, the registrar will search for existing trademarks and geographical names, then confirm the goods and services’ international classification.
 For goods related to pharmaceutical industries, it is required to be specially checked whether it has protected international non-proprietary names.
 It’s exclusively managed by the World Health Organization.

 If any objection occurs, then the application will be rejected by the registrar.
 If the owner wants to further then he has to file a new application with the required changes.

-The next step is to check whether the trademark is compiled with the trademark laws of Singapore.
-The registrar will then approve that this trademark will not fall in the restricted areas by the Singapore trademark law.
+The next step is to check whether the trademark complies with the trademark laws of Singapore.
+The registrar will then approve that this trademark will not fall in restricted areas by the Singapore trademark law.

 If there is any objection, then the applicant will be informed and granted a period for making corrections.